RobinBoers/geheimesite.nl/src/iconic.md

 <small>(the) (family) (loved-they) (me), (read-they) (their) (books) (and) (papers) (or) (played-they)(games) (underneath) (me).</small>

 <span class="source">The mother used to knit and sew while talking with her friends until late in the evening, discussing life and asking themselves deliberate questions. </span>
-de ʌmɑ nitenʌʟ эn ȿuωʌʟ ɑmid ɥy sædʌv ɑn ʟλn ɑmys dΣmɑ omэr эnde, diskesʌv vyvɑ эn fʌrʌv vΣsэv fʌrɑ bɔn.
+de ʌmɑ nitenʌd эn ȿuωʌd ɑmid ɥy sædʌv ɑn ʟλn ɑmys dΣmɑ omэr эnde, diskesʌv vyvɑ эn fʌrʌv vΣsэv fʌrɑ bɔn.
 <small>(the) (mother) (knitted-she) (and) (sewed-she) (during) (nes. sent.) (talked-they) (with)(her)(friends) (until) (evening) (end), (discussed-they) (life) (and) (ask-they)(themselves) (questions)(good).</small>

 <span class="source">The conversations were deep and they were engaging their minds to the fullest.
 Back then, I wasn't just lighting up a room, I was lighting up their minds.</span>